Lake Community & Recreation

 The hardwood forests and rhododendron groves around the lake are best experienced up close and personal.
 Biltmore Lake’s four miles of shady, dog friendly pathways interweave neighborhoods and give residents a chance to experience an ever-unfolding natural world at their own pace.

-Four campsites alongside Biltmore Lake’s trail system give residents an opportunity to sleep under the stars.
+Two campsites alongside Biltmore Lake’s trail system give residents an opportunity to sleep under the stars.
 Two are adjacent to the lake’s shoreline; two are at a higher elevation on Scott’s Ridge.
 Campers are welcome to reserve equipment at the recreation director’s office.

 A full-length lakeside basketball court give hoopsters territory to practice downtown jump shots and improve their inside games.
 An adjacent parking area and a connecting trail make it possible to rebound in short order.